Key Takeaway

 - Preserve evidence – Document the scene, gather witness information, and keep all records

-- Consult with an experienced attorney – Don’t navigate the complex requirements alone
+- Consult with an experienced attorney – Don’t address the complex requirements alone

 Frequently Asked Questions About Condition Precedents